Herman P. Schwan: Biography

 graduated from gymnasium (German high school) at Göttingen in distinction in 1934.
 He continued to study mathematics, physics, and engineering in Göttingen, and then biophysics in Frankfurt.
-He received Ph.D. degrees in physics and biophysics in 1940 and 1946 from the University of Frankfurt-am-Main.
+He received PhD degrees in physics and biophysics in 1940 and 1946 from the University of Frankfurt-am-Main.
 He was with the Max Planck Institute of Biophysics in Frankfurt from 1937 to 1947.
 In 1947 he emigrated to America, where he joined the University of Pennsylvania's School of Medicine.

 Professional Achievements

-During his career Schwan did much to improve the emerging field of biomedical engineering, developed its first Ph.D. program, and produced more than 300 technical papers and gave countless lectures.
+During his career Schwan did much to improve the emerging field of biomedical engineering, developed its first PhD program, and produced more than 300 technical papers and gave countless lectures.
 He is best known for many biophysical studies related to electrical properties of cells and tissues, and on non-thermal mechanisms of interaction of fields with biological systems.
-He innovative works include the large low-frequency dielectric dispersion that is found in biological material, and electrically induced forces on cells.
+His innovative works include the large low-frequency dielectric dispersion that is found in biological material, and electrically induced forces on cells.
 He was the pioneer in recognizing the possible health hazards of non-ionizing electromagnetic fields.
 He proposed a safe limit for human exposure to microwave energy of 100 W/m2 (based on thermal analysis) to the U.S. Navy in 1953, which became the basis for the present IEEE C95.1 safety standards used in the western world.